I’ve been living in Taiwan since 2008, and I’ve always loved exploring and photographing the incredible array breathtaking temples in Taipei.

 The temple also hosts an early morning ceremony on Confucius’ Birthday (also Teacher’s Day) on September 28.
 Visit the temple a few days before to get a ticket for the event.

-Other notable Confucius Temples in Taiwan include the ones in Taichung (see more details in my article on things to do in Taichung) and Tainan.
 Also read about my visit to Confucius’ tomb in the Confucius Cemetery, China.

 Temples in Zhongshan District